2026 Artists, Poets & Presenters

 • Jim Krosschell

-Jim Krosschell has published poems and essays in some 85 journals, plus two essay collections: One Man’s Maine, which won a Maine Literary Award, and Owls Head Revisited.
+Jim has published poems and essays in some 85 journals, plus two essay collections: One Man’s Maine, which won a Maine Literary Award, and Owls Head Revisited.
+His newest collection of poetry is titled Man Afield.
 He lives in Deer Isle, ME and Newton, MA, and volunteers on Boards for Coastal Mountains Land Trust and Maine Writers & Publishers Alliance.

 • Eric Schow